 Who does the Compliance Office serve?

-The Compliance Office serves all students, staff, and faculty at the University.
+The Compliance Office serves the entire University Community.

 Is discrimination a serious problem at Texas A&M University-Kingsville?